Disability Tax Credit in Canada

 - ADHD (Attention Deficit Hyperactivity Disorder)

 - Learning disabilities

 Finally, you or others can contribute to a special savings account, the Registered Disability Savings Plan (RDSP) for them.
 Contributions are not tax-deductible but will be partly matched by the government through Canada Disability Savings Grants and Bonds.

 - The Disability supports deduction enables you to deduct expenses related to going to work, to school or to do research.

-- The Working Income Tax Benefit Disability supplement is designed to encourage disabled Canadians to enter and stay in the workforce.
+- The Canada Workers Benefit with Disability supplement is designed to encourage disabled Canadians to enter and stay in the workforce.

 - The Home Buyer’s Tax Credit allows people to claim an amount for a home purchased for the benefit of a person with a disability.